cosmos/ibc/ibc/1_IBC_TERMINOLOGY.md

 ### Channel

 A *channel* is a set of persistent data structures on two chains that contain metadata to facilitate packet ordering, exactly-once delivery, and replay prevention.
 Packets sent through a channel change its internal state.
-Channels are associated with connections in a many-to-one relationship — a single connection can have any number of associated channels, and all channels must have a single associated connection, which must be open in order for the channel to be used.
+Channels are associated with connections in a many-to-one relationship — a single connection can have any number of associated channels, and all channels must have a single associated connection, which must have been created prior to the creation of the channel.

 ### Packet